 The Referee, Umpire, Head Linesman, and Line Judge assume their normal positions.
-The Field Judge and Side Judge position themselves on the end line where it intersects with the sideline.
-The Back Judge begins on the end line.
+The Field Judge and Side Judge position themselves to cover the end line and the sideline at a 45-degeree angle from the endline corner pylon.
+The Back Judge begins on the endline.
 At the snap, the Head Linesman and Line Judge move to the goal line outside the pylon and officiate from there.
 They should be on the goal line when the ball crosses it.
 The Referee is primary on ruling on passes behind the line of scrimmage, and the short wing officials are secondary.
 The Umpire rules on whether the pass or passer crossed the line of scrimmage.